Jake40286/steam-ban-checker/README.md

-# Cheater Checker
+# Steam Ban Checker

-Cheater Checker is a Python script to monitor and detect bans on players from a list of URLs.
+Steam Ban Checker is a Python script to monitor and detect bans on Steam players from a list of URLs.
 It fetches web pages, extracts relevant information using BeautifulSoup, and checks for ban statuses based on specified text.

 ## Features